darkeclipz/computing-system/README.md

 # Computing System
 This is a C# implementation of the book The Elements of Computing Systems by Noam Nisan & Shimon Schocken.
 Instead of grabbing a soldering iron, all the logic is done with C# implementations of logical gates to simulate it as much as possible.
-For this same reason, I also tried to minimize repetitive code.
-However, I want to make sure that any logic that is performed is only done by the logical building blocks that are created in the project.

 ## Setup
 Currently only the hardware is working.
 It can be seen by cloning the project and running the tests.